A single-photon large-momentum-transfer atom interferometry scheme for Sr or Yb atoms with application to determining the fine-structure constant: Conclusions

 Atom interferometry in intermediate-scale instruments using the long-lived excited states of single-photon clock transitions presents an opportunity for photon-recoil measurements with improved sensitivity.
 The technique of offset simultaneous conjugate \RB\ atom interferometry may be performed using ultracold atom clouds from separate sources.
 The ability to independently control the launch from each source will allow the trajectories of the atoms to be tailored in order to mitigate the gravity gradient phase while optimising the use of the interferometry region.

 We propose a scheme utilising \pp s for LMT between the first and final pairs of \RB\ pulses to increase the photon-recoil energy difference and between the middle pair of \RB\ pulses to deflect the interferometers, the LMT order in these two parts of the interferometer being $N$ and $M$, respectively.
-The differential phase shift for this scheme is derived, including terms arising from the finite propagation time of the laser pulses between the interferometers, as well as an expression for the gravity gradient phase shift.
+The differential phase shift for this scheme is derived, including terms arising from the finite propagation time of the laser pulses between the interferometers, as well as an expression for the phase shift arising from the gravity gradient.

 We find the optimal trajectories for the `X' configuration in an instrument of length $L=3\,\mathrm{m}$ for both Sr and Yb.
 Assuming an experimental resolution of $1\,\mathrm{mrad}$ can be achieved, then this optimised design of interferometer gives a recoil-frequency measurement that can improve the precision of the experimental fine-structure constant determination by a factor of 2 as compared to the current best precision \cite{Morel2020}.
 Such a measurement would also constitute the highest-precision absolute mass measurement of an atom, with a sufficient precision to resolve the mass difference between the strontium ground and excited states.
 Further gains in the precision of $\alpha$ would then be possible subject to improved relative mass measurements of the electron and atomic isotope, and will be necessary for future tests of the Standard Model by the electron magnetic moment.